Guide: Recovering Deleted Files from a Digital Voice Recorder

 - A data recovery software

-- Access to the Internet (for downloading software online)
+- Access to the Internet (to download recovery software online)

-Why is it still possible to retrieve files deleted off your device?
+Why is it possible to retrieve files deleted off your device?

-No matter what brand or type of voice recorder you use, the files are saved either on the device internal memory or an extended memory card.
-Yes, most modern digital recorders support memory expansion.
+No matter what type of voice recorder you use, the files are saved either on the device internal memory or an extended memory card.
+Most modern digital recorders support memory expansion.
 For example, a Sony or Olympus recorder usually has a built-in 4GB internal flash memory and a memory slot used to load external microSD.
-And you have the option to select where to save generated audio files.
+All you have to do is select where to save those new generated audio files.

 Either way, no matter you accidentally deleted some files, formatted the flash memory, or the device failed to show the files, chances are the real data contained in those files are still saved on the storage memory (either internal or external).
-The data can be easily recovered provided they are not written over — meaning occupied by new data you generate.
+The data can be easily recovered as long as they are not written over — meaning occupied by new data you generate.

-So, as you can see, the first thing you should do when you notice the file loss is — STOP using your voice recorder!
+Therefore, the first thing you should do when you notice data loss is — STOP using your voice recorder right away!

 Digital voice recorder recovery software

-How to retrieve the files: a step by step guide
+How to retrieve files: a step by step guide

-Step 2: download Stellar Recovery Software and install the program on your computer.
+Step 2: Get Stellar Phoenix Photo Recovery and install the program on your computer.
 Make sure you select the right version.

 Step 3: open the application and click the big blue button "Recover Photo, Audio & Video" located in the center.
-Then follow the rest steps until it scans your drive.
+Then follow the rest steps and let it scan your device drive.

 Step 4: preview found items after the scan.
-Then recover your desired files.
+Then recover and save your desired files.

 If the above guide doesn't work out

-As we explained previously, chances of recovering your voice recordings are not 100% due to the nature of data recovery.
-Theoretically, if a part of your data gets written over, then that part becomes unrecoverable.
-There might be some other reasons that undermine recovery possibilities.
-If by any means the above guide won't work for you, and those files are significant to you, your last resort is to ask a data recovery professional or turn to a data rescue center for help.
-Beware that such services are usually very expensive.
+As explained previously, chances of recovering your voice recordings are not 100% due to the nature of data recovery.
+Theoretically, if part of the data gets written over, then that part will become unrecoverable.
+There might be some other reasons that undermine your recovery chances.
+If by any means the above guide didn't work out, and those files are significant to you, your last resort would be ask a data recovery professional or turn to a data rescue center for help.
+Beware that such services are expensive.
 Do your own research first before you making phone calls or sending over your device.

 Losing audio files you've spent hours recording can be upset.
-Fortunately, it's often entirely possible to recover the data off your voice recorder if you act as quickly as possible.
+Fortunately, it's often quite possible to recover the data off your voice recorder as long as you act quickly.
 The recovery process is also relatively easy.
 If a file recovery program can't help, turn to a professional data recovery service for advice.

-Pro tip: so you've learned the lesson, next time make sure you always back up or transfer your recordings on a regular basis.
-Also, don't take the risk to push the button when the battery level if slow.
+Pro tip: so you've learned the lesson, next time make sure you always back up or transfer your recordings on a timely basis.
+Also, don't press any buttons when the battery is low.